 1-1.
 Purpose (IAW AOC)

 This policy prescribes eligibility criteria governing the enlistment of persons, with or without prior service(PS), into the Army National Guard (ARNG).
 It provides policies and procedures to process applicants for enlistment in the ARNG using specific options.
-This policy is intended to be used in conjunction with AR 601-210, however is not a supplement.
+This policy is intended to be used in conjunction with AR 601-210, it is not a supplement.
 This policy supersedes previous editions.
-This policy is formatted so chapters (with exception to chapter 4) are formatted with AR 601-210.
+This policy is formatted so chapters (with exception to Chapter 4) are formatted with AR 601-210.
 See AR 601-210 for chapters not listed in this policy.

 1-2.
 References (IAW AOC)

 See Appendix A.